La Zone

-With a mere capacity of 200, La Zone has been more and more successful throughout its existence and has now acquired a firmly established reputation for good fun and good discoveries in music thanks to the low entry prices which are offered.
+With a capacity of 200 people, La Zone has operated as a music venue since its establishment.
+The venue offers admission at various prices and has hosted a range of musical performances and events throughout its history.

 The facility offers a wide range of musical styles from hardcore punk to ethno jazz.
 In fact, La Zone is only responsible for 1/5 of the annual 60 gigs, as the rest is programmed by outside collectives, making La Zone a place of public interest which can be used by any alternative collective looking for a venue for its gigs.